Anisotropic resistivity tensor from disk geometry magneto-conductance: Abstract

 \section{Abstract}

 Magneto-transport measurements on two dimensional van der Waals heterostructures have recently shown signatures of uniaxial anisotropy.
 Such measurements are almost exclusively performed in a Hall bar geometry which makes it difficult to extract the full resistivity tensor.
-The goal of this paper is to theoretically analyze anisotropic magneto-transport in a homogeneous disk geometry and to provide a closed form expression for the electrical potential anywhere on the disk if the current source and drain are located somewhere on the circumference.
-This expression can then be used to experimentally extract the full resistivity tensor.
+The goal of this paper is to theoretically analyze anisotropic magneto-conductance in a homogeneous disk geometry and to provide a closed form expression for the electrical potential anywhere on the disk if the current source and drain are located somewhere on the circumference.
+This expression can then be used to experimentally extract the full conductivity tensor, and by a simple inversion, the full resistivity tensor.